ClinGen/stanford-affils/doc/api_information.md

 {
     "error": "Request Failed",
     "details": {
-        "detail": "No Affiliation matches the given query."
+        "detail": "Affiliation with the provided affiliation_id was not found."
     }
 }
 ```